weweb-assets/ww-chat/AI.md

 Important Implementation Notes:

+-   **usersSettings Priority System**: The component prioritizes user information in this order: `usersSettings[userId]` → direct props (`userName`, `userAvatar`, etc.) → default values
+-   **Automatic User Settings Management**: When user properties change, the component automatically updates `usersSettings` for the current user
+-   **Multi-user Display**: For optimal display, populate `usersSettings` with information for all chat participants, not just the current user
+-   **Real-time Reactivity**: Changes to `usersSettings` immediately update all UI elements (messages, headers, participant lists)
 -   The chat component is designed for real-time messaging but doesn't include built-in socket connections
 -   For large chat histories, consider pagination or virtual scrolling
 -   The component uses reactive Vue 3 styling with v-bind for dynamic property updates
 -   All styling properties are bindable for dynamic theming
--   The header will automatically display the chat partner's information based on message history
+-   The header will automatically display the chat partner's information based on message history and `usersSettings`
 -   Right-click events provide coordinates for showing custom context menus at the correct position
 -   Responsive design adapts to container size but may need additional styling for small screens
 -   The `inputBorderRadius` property supports advanced corner control - you can set individual corner radii using the Spacing type interface